 - Mobile device attacks: Mobile devices increasingly have access to control a lot more devices other than just corporate data.
 Malicious apps could infiltrate these devices to gain access to data and manipulate the systems.

-- Unsecured wireless & LTE networks: Cyber attackers explore flaws and vulnerabilities in network infrastructures, thereby gaining access to perform man-in-the-middle attacks, perform espionage or as a step in gaining privilege access into enterprises.
+- Unsecured wireless & LTE networks: Cyber attackers explore flaws and vulnerabilities in network infrastructures, thereby gaining access to perform man-in-the-middle attacks and espionage, or as a step in gaining privilege access into enterprises.

-- Attacks focused on cloud platforms: Cyber attackers work on attacking cloud applications to gain access on user credentials, and confidential data that resides in them.
+- Attacks focused on cloud platforms: Cyber attackers work on attacking cloud applications to gain access to user credentials, and confidential data that resides in them.